open-telemetry/opentelemetry-collector-contrib/docs/types/severity.md

     # special value representing the range 200-299, to be parsed as "debug"
     debug: 2xx

-    # single value to be parsed as a custom level of 36
+    # single value to be parsed as a "info3"
-    36: medium
+    info3: medium

     # mix and match the above concepts
-    95:
+    fatal:
       - really serious
       - min: 9001
         max: 9050